-Setting realistic goals for your marketing campaign should also never be overlooked.
-What do you hope to achieve?
+Setting realistic goals for your marketing campaign should also be noticed.
+For example, what do you hope to achieve?
 Sales?
 Engagement?
 If you’re marketing online, are you after more site visitors?
 Do you need to be on multiple platforms?
 Once you have set achievable goals, you can develop metrics to measure progress and gauge the success of your campaign.

-Traditional methods like print, radio, and television advertising can be effective, but digital channels like social media may be more appropriate for reaching your audience where they are consuming content.
+Traditional methods like print, radio, and television advertising can be effective, but digital channels like social media may be more appropriate for reaching your audience where they consume content.

-By developing buyer personas and understanding present market data, you can ensure that your marketing initiatives are focused, efficient, and effective because they’re based on a comprehensive marketing plan.
+By developing buyer personas and understanding present market data, you can ensure that your marketing initiatives are focused, efficient, and effective based on a comprehensive marketing plan.

 2. Properly Budgeting Your Marketing Plan

-One of the most common challenges faced by a typical marketing department is a lack of budget.
-Marketing can be expensive, and if not managed properly by your marketing teams, it can quickly eat into your bottom line.
+One of the most common challenges a typical marketing department faces is a need for more budget.
+Marketing can be expensive, and if not appropriately managed by your marketing teams, it can quickly eat into your bottom line.

-It is also essential to keep in mind that not all marketing initiatives require a large budget.
+It is also essential to remember that not all marketing initiatives require a large budget.
 It’s easy to fantasize about what you can do with a big budget.
 But when developing a budget, you need to appropriate every marketing data you can as you come up with your figures.
-Take note, not everyone you reach will become paying customers.
+Take note, not everyone you reach will become paying customer.

 So before you conclude with a huge amount, remember the note above.
 That’s why it’s important to allocate a realistic budget for your marketing plan.

-Many low-cost or even free marketing tactics can be just as effective as more expensive options.
-For example, social media marketing and email marketing can be cost-effective ways to reach your target audience.
+Many low-cost or free marketing tactics can be as effective as more expensive options.
+For example, social media and email marketing can be cost-effective ways to reach your target audience.

-As you materialize your marketing budget, start by evaluating your goals and objectives.
+As you materialize your marketing budget, evaluate your goals and objectives.
 For example, what are your current marketing problems?
 What do you hope to achieve with your marketing approach?
-Once you understand those, you can begin to develop a budget that will support those goals.
+Once you understand those, you can develop a budget to support those goals.

 Finally, don’t forget to factor in the cost of any external help you may need, such as a marketing agency or consultant.
-While it’s important to be mindful of your budget, sometimes it’s necessary to invest in outside help to achieve your marketing goals.
+While it’s important to be mindful of your budget, sometimes investing in outside help to achieve your marketing goals is necessary.